nju-websoft/SkeletonKBQA/README.md

 * Root of dataset: default D:/dataset.
 Note that you can edit it in common/globals_args.py.

-**Note that the following files are in baidu wangpan.
-The extraction code of all files is kbqa.**
+Note that the following files are in baidu wangpan.
+The extraction code of all files is **kbqa**.

 ## Common Resources